Ditzy Doo. Or, if you prefer, Derpy Hooves. A happy-go-lucky, muffin-loving mare with hardly a care in the world. Right?

 - Void Between the Worlds: Comes in two flavors, the Magic-canon Blind Eternities and "exile," which is basically what happens when someone tries to describe the Featureless Plane of Disembodied Dialogue.

-- Well-Intentioned Extremist: Magic Elemental!Twilight.
-She'll paralyze her friends, drive two them to the brink of insanity, remove a mother from existence in front of her daughter, and crack the universe in half, all in the name of keeping everypony safe.
+- Well-Intentioned Extremist: Magic Elemental!Twilight will paralyze her friends, drive two of them to the brink of insanity, remove a mother from existence in front of her daughter, and crack the universe in half, all in the name of keeping everypony safe.

 - What's Up, King Dude?: Downplayed and justified.
 Celestia makes it a point that anypony can ask for a royal audience.
 The hapless accountant we see is suitably cowed by meeting the ruler of the nation and controller of the sun.